davadazaita/davadazaita/README.md

 ---

-## The molds are made on 3D printers so that the parts can be constructed
+## The molds are made on 3D printers so that the car parts can be built.

 ---